 The small intestine ranges from 10 to 28 feet and is divided into three main sections: the duodenum, jejunum, and ileum.

 Intestinal obstructions are generally classified according to where the absence, blockage, or narrowing is found in the patient’s intestine.

 Obstruction in the duodenum is known as duodenal atresia/stenosis, and obstructions in the jejunum or ileum are called jejunoileal atresia/stenosis.

 Jejunum obstruction can accompany poor bowel rotation, herniation, or abdominal wall defects that strangle the small intestine, interrupting its blood supply.
 Typically half of all babies with duodenal obstruction are born prematurely, and more than 30% have Down syndrome.

 Between 50% and 75% have other abnormalities, often affecting other parts of the digestive system, the heart, or the kidneys.
-If your baby has a bowel obstruction, it is usually discovered within a day or two after birth.
+If your baby has a bowel obstruction, it is usually discovered within two days after birth.